 It’s not hard to find plenty of articles on the web outlining how to dress appropriately for cold winter weather.
 But how about a guide that shows you how to dress for scorching hot or humid weather?
 Just as much thought and consideration should be put into how to dress in the dog days of summer as for the cold and dreary winter months.
-If you want to make sure you are comfortable for those humid days without sacrificing style, take a look at this handy guide which goes over all the ways you can dress well, no matter how hot it gets.
+If you want to make sure you are comfortable for those humid days without sacrificing style, take a look at this handy guide for humid weather clothing which goes over all the ways you can dress well, no matter how hot it gets.
 Here are our top pics for the best clothes to wear in hot and humid weather.

 The right kind of women’s dress is going to be your best friend on a humid summer day.
 With the right style and material, a dress can prove to be the most comfortable clothing piece to wear in sweltering weather.
 Stick to lightweight fabrics and obviously stay away from anything with long sleeves–short-sleeved and sleeveless dresses are the way to go.
 Regarding the length, your best bet will be something that falls at the knee so your legs will be comfortable, have room to breathe, and won’t be trapped underneath the fabric.
 You want to be as comfortable as possible on an unbearably humid day, so that includes making sure you’re not wearing a dress that is too tight and makes you feel restricted.

 Sundresses are great to wear when you need to survive a humid day.
 Not only are they flexible and lightweight, but you can also choose from a vast selection of styles and colors, so you won’t have to give fashion up just to feel comfortable.
 With that in mind, it’s a good idea to stay away from dark colors like black or navy blue, which will just make the sun feel even hotter.